mobizt/FirebaseClient/README.md

 `DefaultNetwork default_network(<re_connect_option>)`

 `<re_connect_option>` The Boolean value set for enabling the WiFi reconnection when the WiFi is disconnected.
+It should be set with `false` when the WiFi reconnection was controlled by your code or third-party library e.g. WiFiManager.

 By define `DefaultNetwork` with no parameter, the WiFi reconnection will be enabled.

 > [!NOTE]
 > When the WiFi was manage for connection and reconnection by user code or third party library, the `<re_connect_option>` parameter should be assign with `false` to avoid the WiFi connection/reconnection interferences.

+> [!CAUTION]
+> If you are using third-party library to control your WiFi connection/reconnection e.g. WiFiManager or your code to do so,
+> You have to set the parameter, `<re_connect_option>` to false in the `DefaultNetwork` class constructor otherwise you cannot re-connect to the WiFi.

 - `DefaultWiFiNetwork`